semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 An important feature of Elasticsearch is the **versioning**.
 When a document is added, updated or deleted, the version number is incremented.
 This process is known as **versioning**.
 It allows Elasticsearch to perform **optimistic concurrency control**

-The **optimistic concurrency control (OCC)** assumes that frequently, multiple transactions car be performed.
+The **optimistic concurrency control (OCC)** assumes that frequently, multiple transactions can be performed.
 Each of them need to not to interfere with each other.
 When executing the transaction, the data resources aren't locked.
 Before committing the transactions, it verifies that the data haven't been modified by another transaction (using the version number).
 If so, the transaction rolls back, and restarts.

 ### Scoring & Relevance

-When Elasticsearch retrieve documents, it uses a formula, known as the **pratical scoring function** to calculate the relevance of each results.
+When Elasticsearch retrieves documents, it uses a formula, known as the **practical scoring function** to calculate the relevance of each results.
 This formula (you can find it here : [https://www.elastic.co/guide/en/elasticsearch/guide/current/practical-scoring-function.html](https://www.elastic.co/guide/en/elasticsearch/guide/current/practical-scoring-function.html)), depends on several KPIs.
 I won't detail them here, because it is not really relevant to know them right now.
 You should just know that this formula is based on a concept named
 **TF/IDF (Term Frequency / Inverse Document Frequency)**.
 Basically, the final rank given to a document by Elasticsearch depends on the weight of each **term** in the document.